defuse/bqp/blog-source/content/seven.md

 Now beginning to worry that this is all too weird, you run down the hallway towards where you began and open doors haphazardly in an effort to find out just what is going on.
-Behind door 97, the cabinets are again labeled with what look like polynomials, but their insides seem to be voids containing blotches that look like spiral galaxies in the far-off distance.
+Behind door 97, the cabinets are again labeled with what look like polynomials, but their insides are black voids containing blotches of light that appear to be spiral galaxies in the far-off distance.
 In 67, the cabinets are labeled by grids of putrid, decaying biological matter.
 “This is insane!” you say out loud.
 “What is this place?”
 In 47, the labels are jars of pebbles;
 you’re glad that it’s something sane this time, but inside the cabinets you find unfamiliar machines whirring away!